moan0s/ILMO2/docs/dev/deployment.rst

 .. warning:: Even though this guide tries to make it as straightforward to run ILMO, it still requires some Linux experience to
              get it right.
 If you're not feeling comfortable managing a Linux server, check out a managed service services_.

-This guide is tested on **Ubuntu20.04** but it should work very similar on other modern distributions, especially on all systemd-based ones.
+This guide is tested on **Ubuntu20.04** but it should work very similar on other modern systemd based distributions.

 Requirements
 ------------